1 Part Course |

 • Outline the "reasonable procedures" for fraud prevention

-• Begin to formulate how to conduct a fraud risk assessment
+• Formulate how to conduct a fraud risk assessment

 • Assess how to implement effective fraud prevention policies and procedures

-• Consider options for training your employees on fraud prevention
+• Consider options for training your employees on existing fraud prevention

 • Recognise the potential consequences of failing to prevent fraud